Energy Superhub Oxford (ESO)

 Get in touch

 We are seeking to work with social landlords with clusters of housing stock ready for retrofit.
-To be a part of the world-first Energy Superhub Oxford project, get in touch with your Kensa representative or contact Lisa at Kensa Contracting’s head office.
+To be a part of the world-first Energy Superhub Oxford project, get in touch with your Kensa representative or contact Amy at Kensa Contracting’s head office.

 In April 2019 Kensa Contracting and the Energy Superhub Oxford consortium were awarded Innovate UK funding for a £41 million project which will deliver a 50MW grid balancing battery connected to superfast EV charge points, as well as 300 domestic Kensa ground source heat pumps (GSHP) with smart controls.
 The project aims to reduce emissions and improve public health by accelerating a switch to electric vehicles and decarbonisation of heating for homes and buildings.